Domestic Dreamboat

 • Heat oven to 375°F. Lightly grease the cups and top of a muffin pan.
 (See note)

-• Toss shredded zucchini with 1 teaspoon of the salt in a large colander.
+• Toss the shredded zucchini with 1 teaspoon of the salt in a large colander.
 Set in the sink to drain for 10-15 minutes while you prepare the rest of the ingredients.
 Place the zucchini in a clean dish towel and squeeze out all the remaining moisture.

 • Whisk together the all purpose flour, whole wheat flour, cocoa powder, baking powder, baking soda and remaining ½ teaspoon of salt in a large bowl.